ROCm/rocr_debug_agent/README.md

 export LD_LIBRARY_PATH=/path_to_directory_containing_librocr_debug_agent64.so
 ```

 To display the machine code instructions of wavefronts, together with the source text location, the ROCr Debug Agent using the llvm-objdump tool.
-Ensure that a version that supports AMD GCN GPUs is on your '$PATH`.
+(1) Compile the code object with "-g" for OpenCL, or "-gline-tables-only" for HIP/hcc.
+(2) Ensure a llvm-objdump that supports AMD GCN GPUs is on your '$PATH`.
 For example, for the ROCm1.9:

 ```sh
 export PATH=/opt/rocm/opencl/bin/x86_64/:$PATH